microsoft/Microsoft-365-Defender-Hunting-Queries/Exfiltration/OAuth Apps reading mail via GraphAPI [Solorigate].md

-# OAuth App reading mail via GraphAPI [Solorigate]
+# OAuth Apps reading mail via GraphAPI [Solorigate]
 Review OAuth Applications whose behaviour changed versus a prior baseline period.
 The following query returns OAuth Applications accessing user mail via Graph that did not do so in the preceding week.